-In the far Eastern reaches of rural Maine, a river winds it way northward from its mouth near the Passamaquoddy and Cobscook Bay.
+Between the far Eastern reaches of rural Maine and Western New Brunswick, a river winds it way northward from its mouth near the Passamaquoddy and Cobscook Bay.
 For thousands of years, the river was called “Skutik” by the Passamaquoddy people that live there.

 The homesteaders worked to clear the fields while the lumbermen worked to clear the forests of their endless stretches of white pines that towered as high as 240′ into the air.
 So much lumber was moved between the mills and the ports that the need arose for the first railroad in Maine in the early 1830s.
 Next to Bangor, Calais was the busiest lumber port in the state.

 Growth was rapid and expansion constant.
 By 1900 the population had swelled to 7,000, and the downtown featured an array of brick, granite and wood buildings of novel majesty.
 However, the collapse of the lumber industry took the prosperity of Calais with it, and the city has been struggling ever since.